elastisys/compliantkubernetes/docs/adr/0034-how-to-run-multiple-ams-packages-of-the-same-type.md

 ## Considered Options

-1. Always scale the nodes vertically and fit multiple postgres packages on the same pair of nodes.
+1. Always scale the nodes vertically and fit multiple PostgreSQL packages on the same pair of nodes.

     - but how many packages should we place on the same pair of nodes? max 3 packages? max 5 packages?
     - up to what node sizes?